gcr07/Notes-AWS/README.md

 <h2> Amazon Aurora </h2>

 <p> Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.</p>

+<h1> Herramientas para desarrolladores de AWS </h1>

+<h2> Amazon CodeCommit </h2>

+<p> AWS CodeCommit is a managed source control system that hosts Git repositories and works with all Git-based tools.

+AWS CodeCommit will store code, binaries, and metadata in a redundant fashion with high availability.
+You will be able to collaborate with local and remote teams to edit, compare, sync, and revise your code. </p>

+<h2> Amazon CodePipeline </h2>

+<p> AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.
+This enables you to rapidly and reliably deliver features and updates.
+You can easily integrate AWS CodePipeline with third-party services such as GitHub or with your own custom plugin.
+With AWS CodePipeline, you only pay for what you use.
+There are no upfront fees or long-term commitments </p>

+<p>  CodePipeline crea, prueba e implementa su código siempre que hay un cambio de código, con base en los modelos de proceso de la versión que define.
+Esto le permite brindar rápida y confiablemente características y actualizaciones. </p>

+<h2> AWS CodeBuild </h2>

+<p> AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+With CodeBuild, you don't need to provision, manage, and scale your own build servers. </p>

+<h2> What are the differences? </h2>

+<p> The main difference between the two is; AWS CodeBuild can be classified as a tool in the Continuous Integration category, while AWS CodePipeline is grouped under Continuous Deployment.</p>

+<h2> What is Continuous Integration? </h2>

+<p>Continuous integration is a software development method where members of the team can integrate their work at least once a day.
+In this method, every integration is checked by an automated build to search the error.

+In continuous integration after a code commit, the software is built and tested immediately.
+In a large project with many developers, commits are made many times during a day.
+With each commit code is built and tested.
+If the test is passed, build is tested for Deployment.
+If the Deployment is a success, the code is pushed to production.
+This commit, build, test, and deploy is a continuous process, and hence the name continuous integration/deployment.</p>

+<h2> What is Continuous Delivery? </h2>

+<p> Continuous delivery is a software engineering method in which a team develops software products in a short cycle.
+It ensures that software can be easily released at any time.

+The main aim of continuous delivery is to build, test, and release software with good speed and frequency.
+It helps you to reduce the cost time and risk of delivering changes by allowing for frequent updates in production. </p>

+<h2> Ejemplos </h2>

+<p> Jenkins es un servidor open source para la integración continua.
+Es una herramienta que se utiliza para compilar y probar proyectos de software de forma continua, lo que facilita a los desarrolladores integrar cambios en un proyecto y entregar nuevas versiones a los usuarios.</p>